This Giant Cake Ball Spider will be the center of attention at your Halloween party!

-This chocolate cake ball spider is covered in decadent chocolate ganache and is decorated with modeling chocolate eyes and chocolate legs so it tastes great!
+This creepy Spider Cake will be the center of attention at your Halloween party!
+The giant chocolate cake ball is covered in decadent chocolate ganache and is decorated with chocolate legs and candy eyes.

 A cake ball is simply cake crumbled up, mixed with frosting, rolled into a ball, dipped in candy coating or chocolate, and decorated.